rohgoyal/getting-started/bluemix/1a/README.md

 https://raw.githubusercontent.com/ibm-apiconnect/getting-started/master/bluemix/1a/weather-provider-api_1.0.0.yaml.
 Leave the other options with their default values and click **Import**.
     ![](images/import-2.png)

-10. Once you import the OpenAPI spec, you are taken to the **Design** view.
-Scroll down to explore, and especially note the **Host** panel.
+10. Once you import the OpenAPI spec, you are taken to the **Design** view of the API.
+Here you can view various sections of the OpenAPI definition.
+Scroll to explore, and especially note the **Host** panel.
     _Note: You'll see that the Host value is set to_ ```$(catalog.host)``` _.
 This is the base URL for your API proxy._